Mabdillahi88/CI_PP2_SCIENCE_FLASHCARDS/README.md

 3. As a first-time user, I want the game to be accessible on various devices, such as computers, tablets or phones, allowing me to conveniently learn anywhere.
-4. As a first-time user, I value having clear and concise information on each flashcard to help me learn scientific terms accurately and efficiently.
+4. As a first-time user, I value having clear and concise information on each flashcard to help me learn scientific terms accurately and efficiently and under timed condition using a timer.
 5. As a first-time user, I would appreciate having hints available when I need assistance with the flashcards, making it easier for me to learn and understand the content.
 6. As a first-time user, I find it beneficial to be able to track my progress and view my performance